kazuyuki-uehara/github-flow-practice/README.md

 # github-flow-practice

 I am Uehara
-blood type is O type
+blood type is A type